rishabhsaha/aks-secure-baseline/06-aks-jumpboximage.md

    az image builder run -n $IMAGE_TEMPLATE_NAME -g rg-bu0001a0005
    ```

+   > A successful run of the command above is typically shown with no output or a success message.
+An error state will be typically be presented if there was an error.
+If you're wondering, to see if your image was built successfully, go to the **rg-bu0001a0005** resource group in the portal and look for a created VM Image resource.
+It will have the same name as the Image Template resource created in Step 2.

    This does take a significant amount of time to run while the image building is happening.
 Feel free to read ahead, but you should not proceed until this is complete.
 If you need to perform this reference implementation walk through multiple times, we suggest you create this image in a place that can survive the deleting and recreating of this reference implementation to save yourself the time in a future execution of this guide.

 1. Delete image building resources. _Optional._

    Image building can be seen as a transient process, and as such, you may wish to remove all resources used as part of the process.
-At this point, if you are happy with your generated image, you can delete the image template (a hidden resource in `rg-bu0001a0005`), AIB user managed identity (`mi-aks-jumpbox-imagebuilder-...`) and its role assignments, and even the network spoke + related Azure Firewall rules.
+At this point, if you are happy with your generated image, you can delete the **Image Template** (_not Image!_) in `rg-bu0001a0005`, AIB user managed identity (`mi-aks-jumpbox-imagebuilder-...`) and its role assignments, and even the network spoke + related Azure Firewall rules.
 See instructions to do so in the [AKS Jump Box Image Builder guidance](https://github.com/mspnp/aks-jumpbox-imagebuilder#broom-clean-up-resources) for more details.

    Deleting these build-time resources will not delete the golden VM image you just created for your jump box.
 For the purposes of this walk through, there is no harm in leaving these transient resources behind.

 ## :closed_lock_with_key: Security

 This specific jump box image is considered general purpose; its creation process and supply chain has not been hardened.
 For example, the jump box image is built on a public base image, and is pulling OS package updates from Ubuntu and Microsoft public servers.
 Additionally, Azure CLI, Helm, Flux, and Terraform are installed straight from the Internet.
 Ensure processes like these adhere to your organizational policies; pulling updates from your organization's patch servers, and storing well-known 3rd party dependencies in trusted locations that are available from your builder's subnet.
 If all necessary resources have been brought "network-local", the NSG and Azure Firewall allowances should be made even tighter.
 Also apply all standard OS hardening procedures your organization requires for privileged access machines such as these.
+Finally, ensure all desired security and logging agents are installed and configured.
 All jump boxes (or similar access solutions) should be _hardened and monitored_, as they span two distinct security zones. **Both the jump box compute (and its image/container) is an attack vector that needs to be considered when evaluating cluster access solutions** and is considered as part of your compliance concerns.

 ## Pipelines and other considerations

 Image building using Azure Image Builder lends itself well to having a secured, auditable, and transient image building infrastructure.
 Consider building pipelines around the generation of hardened and approved images to create a repeatably compliant process.
-Also consider pushing these images to your organization's [Azure Shared Image Gallery](https://docs.microsoft.com/azure/virtual-machines/shared-image-galleries) for geo-distribution and added management capabilities.
+Also we recommend pushing these images to your organization's [Azure Shared Image Gallery](https://docs.microsoft.com/azure/virtual-machines/shared-image-galleries) for geo-distribution and added management capabilities.
 These features were skipped for this reference implementation to avoid added illustrative complexity/burden.

 ### Next step